NFL playoffs: Expansion

-A limitation of the 12-team format was that division winners, including one with a .500 regular season record or a losing season, could play a home playoff game against wild card teams who had superior regular season records.
+A limitation of the 12–team format was that division winners, including one with a .500 regular season record or a losing season, could play a home playoff game against wild card teams who had superior regular season records.
 Home field advantage does not guarantee success, however; during the 2015–16 season, every road team won their respective Wild Card playoff game, the first such occurrence in NFL history.
 Through 2019 however, NFL owners remained adamant that every division winner should still be rewarded with a home playoff game regardless of record.

 Calls to expand the playoffs to 14 teams began in 2006.
 Proponents of expansion noted the increased revenue that could be gained from an additional two playoff games.
-They also noted that the 12-team playoff system was implemented when the league still had 28 teams, four fewer than the 2002 expansion.
+They also noted that the 12–team playoff system was implemented when the league still had 28 teams, four fewer than the 2002 expansion.
 The opposition to such a move notes that an expansion of the playoffs would "water down" the field by giving access to lower-caliber teams.
-Opponents to expansion further point to the NBA playoffs and the NHL playoffs where more than half of the teams qualify for the postseason, and there is often a decreased emphasis on regular season performance as a result.
+Opponents of expansion further point to the NBA playoffs and the NHL playoffs where more than half of the teams qualify for the postseason, and there is often a decreased emphasis on regular season performance as a result.
 In October 2013, NFL commissioner Roger Goodell announced plans to revisit the idea to expand the playoffs to 14 teams, with the increased revenue gained from the two additional postseason games being used to offset plans to shorten the preseason.
-The 14-team playoff proposal remained tabled until December 2014, when no team in the NFC South could finish better than .500; Goodell stated that the league would vote on it at the March 2015 Owners' Meetings.
+The 14–team playoff proposal remained tabled until December 2014, when no team in the NFC South could finish better than .500; Goodell stated that the league would vote on it at the March 2015 Owners' Meetings.
 However, by February 2015, the Washington Post reported that support among team owners had eroded, and league leaders expressed reluctance to make a change until the end of the 2015 season.
 The proposal then lost all interest by 2017.